davidhu34/Algorithm_Final_STA/README.md

 To include a header file, always prefix it with its module name.
 E.g. `#include "foo/parser.h"`.

+Any files under `src/main/` (e.g. main.cpp) won't be compiled while doing unit test.
+Testing has its own main function, so don't put files that you want to do unit test under `src/main/`.

 ## How to Test

 ### Unit Testing